Common tumor diseases in pets: causes, symptoms and treatment options

 – Loss of appetite, weight loss or general weakness

-Which factors promote the development of tumors in pets?
+What factors promote the development of tumors in pets?

-The development of tumor diseases in pets is multifactorial and can be promoted by various factors.
+The development of tumors in pets is multifactorial and can be promoted by various factors.
+Some of the most common risk factors are:

-Some of the most common risk factors are: - Genetic predisposition (certain breeds are more susceptible to certain types of cancer)
+– Genetic predisposition (certain races are more susceptible to certain types of cancer)

-- Environmental factors (e.g. UV radiation in skin cancer)
+– Environmental factors (e.g., UV radiation in skin cancer)

 – Chronic inflammation or infections

-- Diet and lifestyle
+– Nutrition and lifestyle

-Treatment options for cancer in pets depend on the type, stage and aggressiveness of the tumor, as well as the animal's health.
+Treatment options for tumors in pets depend on the type, stage, and aggressiveness of the tumor, as well as the animal's overall health.
+Some of the most common treatment approaches are:

-Some of the most common therapeutic approaches are: - Surgical removal of the tumor
+– Surgical removal of the tumor

 – Chemotherapy